-Young film student tries to sell his weird movie to a desparate film producer who is in need of a tax write-off.
-The producer screens the film "Lobster Man From Mars".
-What follows is one of the most bizarre and funny film within-a-film sendups: Mars suffers from an air leakage, and send the dreaded Lobster Man to Earth to steal its air.
-The plot is foiled by a mad scientist, a girl, and an army colonel.
-The producer buys the movie, but it makes a huge profit and the producer is sent to jail, with the film student taking his place as the studio hot shot Written by
+Movie mogul J.P.
+Shelldrake discovers he's in desperate need of a tax write-off to keep the Internal Revenue Service off his back.
+Young writer, producer and director Stevie Horowitz walks in the studio with his homemade space parody "Lobster Man From Mars".
+What follows is one of the most bizarre and funny film within-a-film send-ups: Mars suffers from a severe air leakage, and the King of Mars sends the dreaded Lobster Man to Earth to steal its air.
+The Lobster Man's plot is foiled by a mad scientist, an army colonel, and a young and innocent woman.
+Shelldrake buys the movie, which makes a huge profit and sends Shelldrake to tax prison, with Stevie taking his place as the studio mogul.

 See more »

 The writer died two years before the movie was made so he never got to see this finalized.
 See more

 No lobsters were harmed during this production, only eaten.
 See more

 Written by Kate Pierson